Linear response for spiking neuronal networks with unbounded memory

-\paragraph{Beyond linear response.} In this paper, we have focused our analysis to the linear response because one of our main goals was to establish a mathematical setting allowing us to derive the kernel in the convolution equation \eqref{eq:KernelRF} in terms of spontaneous spatio-temporal correlations.
-Yet, two questions are pending: (i) What about higher order terms? and, (ii) Is this type of Volterra-like expansion the most adapted to handle the non-stationary, collective, spike response to a stimulus?
+\paragraph{Beyond linear response.} In this paper, we have focused our analysis on the linear response because one of our main goals was to establish a mathematical setting allowing us to derive the kernel in the convolution equation \eqref{eq:KernelRF} in terms of spontaneous spatio-temporal correlations.
+Yet, two questions are pending: (i) What about higher order terms ? and, (ii) Is this type of Volterra-like expansion the most adapted to handle the non-stationary, collective, spike response to a stimulus?
 Concerning (i) higher order terms appear in two places.
 First, in the expansion \eqref{eq:ExpansionExpPhi}, where one can easily access higher order terms from the expansion of the exponential.
-The difficulty is to express these terms in terms of correlations with respect to the stationary probability.
+The difficulty is to express these terms as correlations with respect to the stationary probability.
 A systematic expansion for smooth dynamical systems has been done by D. Ruelle in \cite{ruelle:98}.
 Second, higher order terms come from the Taylor expansion of the potential $\phi$ (eq. \eqref{eq:ExpansionDeltaphi}).
-This expansion, to go beyond formal results, requires the explicit knowledge of the potential, which is an issue.
-Concerning (ii) there exist indeed other ways of handling the non-linearity in spike response.
+Concerning (ii) there exist other ways of handling the non-linearity in spike response.
 A typical case is the so-called Linear-Non-Linear (LN) model \cite{chichilnisky:01} or the Generalized Linear Model (GLM) where the linear response term \eqref{eq:KernelRF} is corrected by a static non-linearity \cite{ahmadian:11}.
 The relation with the LN-GLM form and the potential form \eqref{eq:Phi_GIF} has been studied in \cite{cessac-cofre:13}.
 Actually, the potential \eqref{eq:Phi_GIF} is a GLM where the static non-linearity and the parameters constraining the model are explicitly known.
-Now, LN-GLM are fine to characterize firing rates, but, to infer correlations from them requires a bit of work.
-LN-GLM define in fact a family of transition probabilities, possibly non-stationary, from which, as developed in section \ref{Sec:LinRepGen}, one can construct a Gibbs distribution giving access to spike statistics.
-The stationary case is handled by the Perron-Frobenius theorem, but we don't about a general way to handle the non-stationary response, except the Volterra expansion.
+LN-GLM are built to characterize firing rates, but, to infer correlations from them requires considerable work.
+LN-GLM defines, in fact, a family of transition probabilities, possibly non-stationary, from which, as developed in section \ref{Sec:LinRepGen}, one can construct a Gibbs distribution giving access to spike statistics.
+The stationary case is handled by the Perron-Frobenius theorem, but we do not know about a general way to handle the non-stationary response, except with the Volterra expansion.